sohoffice/slick-postgis-demo/README.md

 the ability to work with PostGis on POSTGRESQL.

+## Overview

+This is a play 2.6 project.
+Slick is integrated via the play-slick project.
+The other relevant dependencies are as below:

+- Slick 3.2.0.
+- postgis-jdbc 2.2.1
+- postgresql driver 42.2.2

+The test runs on JDK 1.8, scala 2.12.2.
+Using postgresql 10 + PostGis 2.4.

 ## Preparation

 We need to have a postgresql database with postgis installed.